soobinrho/dotfiles-personal/README.md

 # Ctrl+a I = Install plugins specified at ~/.tmux.conf
 # =======================
 # Ctrl+a [ = Enter copy mode.
 Here, drag with mouse and press y to copy.
 Supported by tmux-yank.
+#            Also, use vi keybindings to move around.
+Spacebar to select.
 ```

 <br>